spryker-sdk/spryk-src/docs/building_new_spryks.md

 To build the new spryk you need to define spryke yml configuration in `config/spryk/spryks`.
 You need to define a spryk builder name into `spryk` option.
-Depends on what builder is used the appropriate number of arguments is used.
+Depends on what builder is used the appropriate number of arguments you should to define.

 ### The spryks hierarchy structure

 The spryk can depends on some other spryks and some other spryks should be executed before or after.
 It looks like a tree (or even a graph in some cases) structure that's controlled by
 `preSpryks` and `postSpryks` configuration keys.

-Is best practice when spryk builds all the needed structures (classes, interfaces, configs and so on) as well.
-When someone executed some spryk he should get completely valid structure of files.
+Is the best practice when spryk builds all the needed structures (classes, interfaces, configs and so on) as well.
+When someone executes the spryk he should get completely valid structure of files.
-But in another hand the deep hierarchical structure hard to debug that is why try not to create deep structures.
+But in another hand the deep hierarchical structure hard to debug that is why try not to create deep structures and use only the required dependencies.

-The arguments can inherit the values for that you should define `inherit: true` option in definition.
+The arguments of the children spryks can inherit the values of the same arguments of the paren spryks.
+To achieve that you should define [`inherit: true`](/docs/spryk_configuration_reference.md#inherit) option in argument definition.

 ### The spryks overriding